As final votes cast, Dutch PM Rutte expected to stay in office after pandemic election | Politics

 As final votes cast, Dutch PM Rutte expected to stay in office after pandemic election

-Dutch voters headed to voting stations en masse on Wednesday, the third and final day of a national election amid the coronavirus pandemic that is expected to return conservative Prime Minister Mark Rutte to power for a fourth term.
-The election is widely seen as a referendum on the government's performance during the crisis.
+Dutch citizens voted en masse on Wednesday on the final day of a national election fought during the coronavirus pandemic, with conservative Prime Minister Mark Rutte expected to be granted a fourth term in office.
+The election is widely seen as a referendum on the government's performance during the crisis, in which more than 15,000 people have died of COVID-related illnesses and police have clashed with protestors opposed to lockdown measures.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)